Generic Backup and Restore¶

 # Get pods for the demo application from its namespace $ kubectl get pods --namespace=<namespace> | grep demo-app # Copy required data manually into the pod $ kubectl cp <file-name> <namespace>/<pod>:/data/ # Verify if the data was copied successfully $ kubectl exec --namespace=<namespace> <pod> -- ls -l /data

 Backup the application data either by creating a Policy or running a Manual Backup from K10.
-This assumes that the application is running on a system where we do not support the provisioned disks (e.g., local storage).
+This assumes that the application is running on a system where K10 does not support the provisioned disks (e.g., local storage).

 To destroy the data manually, run the following command: